Asian elephant: Conservation

 The Asian elephant is listed on CITES Appendix I. It is a quintessential flagship species, deployed to catalyze a range of conservation goals, including habitat conservation at landscape scales, generating public awareness on conservation issues, and mobilisation as a popular cultural icon both in India and the West.
-A key aspect of Asian elephant conservation is connectivity, and preserving the preferred movement routes of elephants through areas of high vegetation cover and with "low human population density".
+A key aspect of conservation is connectivity of the preferred movement routes of Asian elephants through areas with high vegetation cover and low human population density.

-The World Elephant Day is celebrated on 12 August since 2012.
+The World Elephant Day is celebrated annually on 12 August since 2012.
 Events are organized to divulge information and to engage people about the problems that the Asian elephant is facing.
 August has been established as the Asian Elephant Awareness Month by zoos and conservation partners in the United States.

+Karnataka state in India hosts the most Asian elephants of any known area, comprising around 20% of the total population in the country.
+The distribution of elephants in the state according to one estimate is roughly 38,310 km2.
+In a 2013 study, an estimated 10, 000 elephants inhabited the Western Ghats, and were primarily threatened by poaching and habitat fragmentation.
+An increase in conflict with humans was also cited as a likely issue.
+Conservation plans aimed to establish wildlife corridors, stop poaching of bulls, and protect or manage land area.
+Project Elephant was initiated in 1992 as a Centrally Sponsored Scheme (CSS) by the Ministry of Environment, Forest and Climate Change of the Government of India.
+The project was initiated to protect the Indian elephant and its habitats and to establish dedicated elephant reserves for sustaining elephant populations.

+The distribution of elephants in Sri Lanka is only two-fifths of what it was in the late 19th and early 20th centuries.
+Due to this decrease, interactions with humans occur much more frequently.
+During a 2003 survey, the local people expressed some form of disapproval towards the conservation of Asian elephants as farmers viewed them as pests, however, most of the participants were supportive of the idea.

 In China, Asian elephants are under first-level protection.
 Yunnan province has 11 national and regional nature reserves.
 In total, the covered protected area in China is about 510000 ha.
 In 2020, the population of Asian elephants in Yunnan was estimated at around 300 individuals.
 As conflicts between humans and wild elephants have emerged around protected areas in the last years, the prefecture of Xishuangbanna built food bases and planted bananas and bamboo to create a better habitat.